OPALX-project/OPALX-project.github.io/OPALAtPSI.md

 ```

-## 2. Install Pmodules if not available
+## 2. If not already done, install Pmodules

 If Pmodules are not installed on your system, you (or your system administrator) have to set a symbolic link in the directory `/opt` to the Pmodules installation on AFS: